xzhuah/BlenderAddonPackageTool/README.md

 1. Provide utility functions for basic development, like an auto-load utility for automatic class loading and an internationalization (i18n) tool, to help new developers creating high-quality addons.
+1. Support extension development in Blender 4.2 and later versions.
+You can choose to package your addon as a legacy addon or as an extension by setting the IS_EXTENSION configuration

 You can check out an overview about this framework on YouTube: https://youtu.be/udPBrXJZT1g